 Introduction to Stocks

+Preferred stockholders have fewer rights than common stockholders, except when it comes to dividends.
+Companies that issue preferred stocks usually pay consistent dividends, and preferred stockholders have priority on dividends over common stockholders.
 Investors buy preferred stock for its current income from dividends, so look for companies that make big profits to use preferred stock to return some of those profits via dividends.

 A company's earnings per share (EPS) is its profits divided by the number of outstanding common shares and is an important measurement to look at before deciding to invest in a particular company.
 For example, if a company makes $1 million in profits and has 100,000 common shares outstanding, its EPS is $10.
 The company's management may decide to reinvest $7 back into the company and payout $3 to investors in the form of a dividend.
 Dividends, which are paid quarterly, represent the money companies payout to shareholders and serves as an extra incentive for investors to invest in particular companies.

 While older, more established companies—often referred to as blue-chip stocks—tend to pay a higher dividend, newer companies typically don't pay dividends, as they're better off reinvesting the profits into the business for growth.
 A company paying too high of a dividend is a red flag for investors and may indicate a management team that isn't prioritizing the company's growth and long-term success.

 When analyzing a company's EPS, it's important to compare it with other companies within the same sector to give a better perspective.
 A technology startup's EPS should not be compared with an energy company's EPS, as their businesses are fundamentally different.